 Argentina

 Australia

-Belgium
+Belgium /

 Brazil Not at the present moment.

 Bulgaria no

 Canada

 Chile

-We do not have any other comments about any Part of the Cuide to Cook

 China (Hong Kong SAR) We do not have any other comments about any Part of the Guide to Good Practice.

 China (Macao SAR) No comment.

 Colombia We don't have any

 Costa Rica None

 Cyprus

 Czech Republic No

 Denmark No.

 Dominican Republic

 Ecuador no comment

 El Salvador

 Estonia

-Finland -
+Finland

 France L'autorité centrale française n'a pas de remarques à formuler.

 Georgia Not applicable.

-Germany
+Germany The applicable.

 Honduras

 Iceland

 Israel

 Italy No

 Jamaica

 Japan

 Latvia Keep up with the good work!

 Lithuania No.

+Mexico N/A

 Montenegro

+Netherlands No

 New Zealand

+Norway

 Panama NO

 Peru No

 Poland n/a

 Portugal No comments

 Singapore

 Slovakia No

 South Africa

 Spain

 Switzerland -

 Türkiye

 Ukraine No

-ukraine INO INO

 United Kingdom Not used by ICACU

 (England and Wales)

 United Kingdom no

 (Northern Ireland)

 United Kingdom

 (Scotland)

-United States of America Please see our reply in Question 57.
+United States of Please see our reply in Question 57.

+America

 Uruguay

 Venezuela No.

-57. In what ways have you used the Practitioner's Tool: Cross-Border Recognition and Enforcement of Agreements Reached in the Course of Family Matters Involving Children21 to assist in improving the practical operation of the 1980 Convention in your State?
+57. In what ways have you used the Practitioner's Tool: Cross-Border Recognition and Enforcement of Agreements Reached in the Course of Family Matters Involving Children to assist in improving the practical operation of the 1980 Convention in your State?

 Argentina We haven 't used the Practitioner's Tool

 Australia We have not used this tool.

 Belgium Pas encore utilisé

 Brazil

 Bulgaria

 Canada The Practitioners' Tool has been shared with all the Canadian CAs and the Canadian IHNJ judges.
 It does not seem to have had an impact on the practical operation of the Convention in Canada.

 Chile

 China (Hong Kong SAR) The Practitioner's Tool is newly released and we have yet to come across any case which concerns recognition and enforcement of family agreements.

 China (Macao SAR) No comment.

 Colombia We don't make use of this tool

 Costa Rica

 Cyprus

 Czech Republic N/A

 Denmark

 Dominican Republic

 Ecuador Has not been used.

 El Salvador

 Estonia

 Finland -

 France Compte tenu de l'expérience qu'elle avait déjà acquise dans l'application de la convention, l'Autorité centrale française a pu s'appuyer sur cet outil pour conforter sa pratique de mise en oeuvre de ladite convention.

 Georgia Not applicable

 Germany

-Honduras

-Iceland

-Israel The ICA is currently reviewing the Practitioner's Tool.

-Italy Not yet